kishorekkota/microfrontend/README.md

 **Building Lego Blocks for UI**

-First things first - build the lowest level reusable component.
+First things first - build the lowest level reusable component. ( Using naming convention from Atomic Design by Brad Frost)

 In a UI space - HTML is natively porviding Text, Select Box, Check Box..etc.
 However, for an enterprise design system standpoint, lowest level is what does a text box look like based on the design standard.

+**Atoms**

 These can be see as below.